HaoZhour/shrimpTWAS/README.md

 ## Additional Information

-For more details or assistance, please refer to the Fusion documentation or contact the support team.
+For more details or assistance, please refer to the Fusion documentation.

 ## Contact

 If you have any questions or need further assistance, feel free to contact us.

+zhouhao@ysfri.ac.cn